Last Updated on September 26, 2023

 So should we think of esports in the same way that we think of traditional sports, and does a degree or some experience in sport management prepare a job applicant for success in esports?

-Professor Natalie Smith, who teaches a class about esports at East Tennessee University, was recently interviewed by Sports Degrees Online.
+We recently interviewed Professor Natalie Smith, who teaches a class about esports at East Tennessee University.
 Professor Smith explains:

 “I think the key to all of it – to those who are interested in sport business and management and how it relates to esports – it’s really about cross pollination.
 It’s not sports coming in and knowing all the answers.
 It’s not colonizing.
 Esports are doing just fine on their own.”